wyattjoh/proj/README.md

 ### Advanced

 These are all aliases to the `proj` command, run `proj` for more advanced features.
-All the project data is additionally stored in `$HOME/.projects` as a JSON file.
+All the project data is additionally stored in `$HOME/.projects.db` as a Bolt DB.

 ## Future